Foto av Mikael Örtenheim

 Operaen, Oslo

 This year’s festival kicks off with a battle at the Opera House!
-We’re bringing a DJ, MC, dancers and judges, and filling the Opera foyer with raw energy!
-Category and judges // TBA
+We’re bringing DJs, an MC, dancers, and judges to fill the Opera House foyer with raw energy!
+Line-up: TBA Prize: 8,000 NOK // SIGN UP Confirmation: Monday 16.00-16.45 at Opera's Foyer

 • torsdag (5. mars)